Determine the currently protected area

 Now that you have a polygon representing the country of Kenya and a polygon representing the protected areas in Kenya, you can calculate the percentage of Kenya that is currently under some protection.

-- In the Contents pane, right-click KenyaFeature and click Attribute Table.
+- In the Contents pane, right-click KenyaFeature and choose Attribute Table.

-- In the attribute table, scroll to the Shape_Area column and examine the value for the area of the feature.
+- In the table, scroll to the Shape_Area column.

 - In the Fields list, for Field Name, type Area_KM.